Sacred Earth Foundation

 A Brief History

-The modern saga of what is now known as Ekone Ranch, and incorporated as Sacred Earth Foundation, begins in 1972.
+With great respect for the long history of this land and the people that came before, the modern story of what is now known as Ekone Ranch, and incorporated as Sacred Earth Foundation, begins in 1972.

 The earth is sacred, in and of itself—not a possession of humanity.
 Our proper role in the evolution of the earth is of stewards and caretakers—not owners and masters.